andiosika/SQL_Hypothesis_Testing_Workflow/README.md

     return mdc
 ```

 The table below illustrates those categories that can reject the null hypothesis that states all categories generate equal revenue.
-The padj reflects probability and the d column shows the effect size.
+The padj reflects probability and the d column illustrates the effect size.

 ```python
 mult_Cohn_d(tukeyctrues, cats)